jegtnes/jegtnes-static/src/work-with-me.md

 I have several years of experience building accessible websites and web applications, getting involved earlier in the product process to discuss accessibility with designers and product-people up-front, and helping development teams upskill their accessibility knowledge.

 Recently, at the [Economist Intelligence Unit](https://www.eiu.com), I was leading the accessibility efforts in the React web application they were building to replace their legacy site.
-I took the findings of an external accessibility audit, transformed them into a comprehensive Jira epic, organised the tickets in a way that would allow the management teams to have a much clearer picture of the progress made towards WCAG complicance, and letting the product teams prioritise their time.
+I took the findings of an external accessibility audit, transformed them into a comprehensive Jira epic, organised the tickets in a way that would allow the management teams to have a much clearer picture of the progress made towards WCAG compliance, and letting the product teams prioritise their time.

 This let us clearly separate the more straight-forward fixes that could be tackled as part of a sprint from the longer-term accessibility goals that would also require cross-disciplinary collaboration with external teams{{symbols.emdash}}such as the editorial and CMS teams{{symbols.emdash}}being required to format and mark up the editorial content, especially graphs and charts, in a more accessible manner.